ReVanced-Extended-Community/Community-Guides/revancedextended wiki/ytm-guide.md

 **c)** Fully close the app.

-Now when you press the Share button it will open try to open Seal to download the media.
+Now when you press the Share button it will try to open Seal to download the media.
 If you want to use a different downloader you can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info of several downloaders.
 (Keep in mind that PowerTube is no longer functioning for YT Music downloads.)

 After you installed the downloader that you like, open YTM Extended > Profile picture > Settings > ReVanced Extended > Package name of downloader.
 Then enter the package name of the downloader that you use.
 Make sure that there are no empty spaces.
 Then press "OK" and restart the app.